simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Obtaining-Consent/Obtaining-Consent.md

 # Obtaining Consent

-Use the ResearchKit framework to guide your participants through Informed Consent
+Guide your participants through the Informed Consent process.

 ## Overview

 Research studies that involve human subjects typically require some form of ethics review.
-Depending on the country, this may be review by an institutional review board (IRB) or by an ethics committee (EC).
-For some studies, informed consent may be required to conduct a research study, which means that the researcher must ensure that each participant is fully informed about the nature of the study, and must obtain a signed consent from each participant.
-Additionally, consent may be required as a condition of app review.
+Depending on the country, an institutional review board (IRB) or by an ethics committee (EC) might perform this.
+Some studies may require informed consent to conduct a research study; the researcher must ensure that each participant is fully informed about the nature of the study, and must obtain a signed consent from each participant.
+Additionally, app review may require consent.

-The ResearchKit™ framework makes it easy to display your consent document and to obtain a participant's signature.
-Note that the ResearchKit framework does not include digital signature support.
-If the signature needs to be verifiable and irrevocable, you are responsible for producing a digital signature or for generating a PDF that can be used to attest to the identity of the participant and the time at which the form was signed.
+The ResearchKit™ framework makes it easy to display your consent document and obtain a participant's signature.
+If the signature needs to be verifiable and irrevocable, you're responsible for producing a digital signature or generating a PDF to attest to the identity of the participant and the time they signed the form.

 The ResearchKit framework makes obtaining consent easier by providing APIs to help with: